russhughes/st7789_mpy/README.md

 ## Working examples

-This module was tested on ESP32 and the STM32 based pyboard v1.1.
+This module was tested on ESP32, STM32 based pyboard v1.1 and the Raspberry Pi Pico.

-You have to provide `machine.SPI` object and at least two pins for RESET and DC pins on the screen for the display object.
+You have to provide a `SPI` object and the pin to use for the DC input of the screen.

-For ESP32 modules you have to provide specific pins for SPI.
-Unfortunately, I was unable to run this display on SPI(1) interface.
-For machine.SPI(2) == VSPI you have to use

-- CLK: Pin(18)
-- MOSI: Pin(23)

-Other SPI pins are not used.

     # ESP32